 VIBE: Active, Busy, Family Friendly

 Going to the beach shouldn't be boring.
 If you have an active lifestyle, some Florida beaches may be too quiet.
 Not Fort Myers Beach.
-This beach is busy, and it's easy to see why: there's no shortage of activities offered for every taste.
-On top of that, it's gorgeous.
-When we visited Fort Myers Beach, it was crowded, but the vibe was carefree and eclectic.
-It was so interesting to be there and see what was going on.
-People of all ages lined the beaches and filled the restaurants.
-Boats and jet ski's were parked close to the shore for partying.
-It was an amazing, international crowd.
-The water was warm and we couldn't wait to explore!
+This beach is busy, and it's easy to see why: it's gorgeous.
+When we visited Fort Myers Beach in 2021 it was crowded, and it continues to be that way in 2023.
+Even after Hurricane Ian, people still want to visit Fort Myers Beach.

 Fort Myers Beach Sand